 3. Match Duration and Rule differences for 9-a-side league

-3.1 A National League match shall consist of four quarters.
-Each quarter shallbe 15 minutes with time-on.
+3.2 A National League match shall consist of four quarters.
+Each quarter shall be 20 minutes with no time added on.

-3.3 If a goal or behind is kicked from outside of scoring area a free kick is given to the opposing team where the ball was kicked from.
+3.4 If a goal or behind is kicked from outside of scoring area a kick in will be given to the non offending team and no points awarded.

 4. Number of Players per Team

-4.1 Prior to each match, the competing clubs shall fill out a team sheet and hand it to the field umpire.
+4.1 Prior to each match, the competing clubs shall fill out a team sheet and hand it to the pitch manager.
 Only players whose names appear on this list shall be allowed to participate in the match.
+The match will not commence until both teams representatives and the umpire have signed both sheets.
+A register of players having played matches will be created and circulated to all clubs after each game within 1 week

-4.3 There must be a minimum of 3 local or r.o.w players on the field at all times. if this is not possible the game will continue and finish, but the game will be given with a 30 point winning margin to non-offending team.
+4.3 There must be a minimum of two Scottish and two non-Australian (See note below.) players on the field at all times.
+If this is not possible the game will continue and finish, but the game will be given with a 50 point winning margin to non-offending team.

 4.4 In all games, the maximum number of players allowed on the field shall be 9.